alirahman3100/docker_deploy_ansible/README.md

 Then make a directory in wsl using commnad mkdir ansible_project Using command cd ansible_project we entered into this directory.
-In this directory I make Ansible-Playbook using command sudo nano docker_deploy.yml In this playbook I define host, tasks and network on which apache container is running.
+In this directory I make Ansible-Playbook using command sudo nano docker_deploy.yml Also in this directory I make a file name hosts in which you add IP address of VM on which Docker is installed.
+In this playbook I define host, tasks and network on which apache container is running.
 The given Network for Apache Docker Conatainer is 172.168.10.0/30 After that we run this Ansible Playbook using coomand ansible-playbook -i hosts docker_deploy.yml